gammamatrix/playground-matrix/README.md

 The Playground Matrix is a package for [Laravel](https://laravel.com/docs/11.x) applications.

-This application provides the models to use Playground Matrix, a project management tool.
+This package provides the models to use Playground Matrix, a project management tool.

 Read more on using [Playground Matrix at Read the Docs: Playground Documentation.](https://gammamatrix-playground.readthedocs.io/en/develop/components/matrix.html)

 ## Installation

+This package is required with [playground-matrix-api (API without UI)](https://github.com/gammamatrix/playground-matrix-api) or [playground-matrix-resource (API with UI)](https://github.com/gammamatrix/playground-matrix-resource)

+If you do not need an API and just want the models, then the package may be installed with:

 You can install the package via composer: